Vern Cotter

-Vernon Anthony Cotter (born 27 January 1962) is a New Zealand rugby union coach and former player, who was most recently the head coach of the Fiji national team.
-He was part of the coaching staff for the successful Crusaders side between 2005 and 2006, before coaching in France with Clermont Auvergne between 2006 and 2014.
-He coached the Scotland national team from 2014, including at the 2015 Rugby World Cup, and left his role in May 2017 as his contract was not extended by the Scottish Rugby Union.
+Vernon Anthony Cotter (born 27 January 1962) is a New Zealand rugby union coach and former player.
+He currently coaches the Blues in Super Rugby.

+He started his coaching career at Bay of Plenty including winning the Ranfurly Shield for the first time in the Union’s history.
+He was part of the coaching staff for the successful Crusaders side between 2005 and 2006 winning 2 titles, before coaching in France with Clermont Auvergne between 2006 and 2014.
+He coached them to 6 finals and 2 titles, including their first ever bouclier du Brennus.
+He then coached the Scotland national team from 2014, including a quarter final at the 2015 Rugby World Cup, and left his role in May 2017 as his contract was not extended by the Scottish Rugby Union.
 In January 2020 Cotter was appointed coach of Fiji, but resigned in January 2023.

 Playing career

 Vern Cotter spent 10 years representing Counties Manukau in New Zealand before playing for a number of clubs in France.

 Coaching career

-NZ clubs
+Bay of Plenty

-In 1999, Cotter returned to New Zealand and took on the role of head coach of Bay of Plenty in the National Provincial Championship.
-During his first year in charge, he led the side to the Second Division championship of the North Island, but did not progress in 2001, 2002, 2003 and 2004.
+Cotter returned to New Zealand and became the head coach of Bay of Plenty, beginning with the 2000 National Provincial Championship.
+During his first year in charge, he led the side to the second division championship.